Keep Wolves Protected

-•On March 14th, the U.S. Fish and Wildlife Service (USFWS) formally announced its plan to remove ESA protections for gray #wolves in the lower 48, and intends to do so before the end of 2020.
+On March 14th, 2019 the U.S. Fish and Wildlife Service (USFWS) formally announced its plan to remove ESA protections for gray wolves in the lower 48, and intends to do so before the end of 2020.
 View the gray wolf delisting proposal here.
 Federal wildlife officials are proposing to strip endangered species protections from the gray wolf populations in the Lower 48 states, citing significant increases in their numbers across much of the nation.
-The decision was announced on Wednesday, March 5th, by David Bernhardt (@DOIDepSec) the acting secretary of the Interior Department.
+The decision was originally announced on Wednesday, March 5th, 2019, by David Bernhardt, Secretary of the Interior.

 When Congress passed the Endangered Species Act (ESA) in 1973, it recognized that our rich natural heritage is of “aesthetic, ecological, educational, recreational, and scientific value to our Nation and its people.”
 It further expressed concern that many of our nation’s native plants and animals were in danger of becoming extinct, including wolves.

 With the exception of the red wolf and mexican gray wolf, the USFWS determined the wolves a recovered species in 2013, proclaiming that “the current listing for gray wolf, developed 35 years ago, erroneously included large geographical areas outside the species’ historical range.”

 What is erroneous is declaring the wolf a recovered species when the estimated population is well under 6,000 in the lower 48 (existing in less than 10 percent of their historic range), with a small portion of suitable wolf habitat currently occupied, and when the Endangered Species Act dictates wolves be restored to a “significant portion” of that original range before they are ready for delisting.